 As you turn the page of divorce, you will encounter a variety of issues arising to the surface that may interfere with your child custody arrangements.
-This is why courts sometimes award a temporary physical custody of a child to one parent until things are clear.
+This is why courts sometimes award temporary physical custody of a child to one parent until things are clear.
 It all starts with one of the parents filing a petition.
 A Salt Lake City child custody Lawyer can prove helpful during these troublesome times.

 It’s all about the children.
 We want what’s best for them.
 However, there are a number of factors that will be considered in order to determine what will contribute to the child’s healthy development.
 The petition will explain the parent’s relationship with the child and the reasons why he or she believes child custody should be awarded to him or her.
 Some of the most important factors are the child’s continuity of school activities and family involvement.
 Courts will not remove the child from a stable home except the current circumstances are affecting the child’s health and security.
 Sometimes a child has a more emotional connection with one of the parents.
 This factor will also be considered.

 While temporary child custody is a nonpermanent solution, it might become permanent under some circumstances.
 If the parents can’t agree, then they will have to go to trial where evidence is presented in order to convince the court who should be granted physical custody.
-If the temporary custody is working out and the child loves the school, activities, friends, and current circumstances in general, the court may not interfere and allow that child to continue in the stable environment.
+If the temporary custody is working out and the child loves the school, activities, friends, and current circumstances in general, the court may not interfere and allow that child to continue in a stable environment.
 Temporary Custodial parents should take their role seriously as it may become permanent.

 There are circumstances when parents awarded temporary child custody may not continue with these responsibilities once the permanent order has been determined.
 A specific situation is when the custodial parent interferes with the non-custodial visitation rights.
 Some things such as scheduling activities during the non-custodial parent’s time with the child or making the children unavailable are forbidden by the court.
 Courts take these circumstances seriously.
 Children need to spend time with both parents as courts consider it in the best interest of the child.

 Whether you are the potential custodial or noncustodial parent, it’s important you speak to an attorney regarding your child custody arrangements.
 A Salt Lake City child custody attorney will help you understand your rights as a parent and help you decide what’s best for the children.
 The initial hearings are very important as they will help decide the terms.
 Don’t allow your children to move out before consulting an attorney.
 Child custody battles can be intense and you need to understand the laws involved.
-The best way to know what to do is having an attorney on your side.
+The best way to know what to do is by having an attorney on your side.